 All students must successfully complete a one-semester course in legal ethics in order to graduate.
 Either of the following courses satisfies the requirement: Legal Profession or Professional Responsibility.
 These are duplicate courses.
 Therefore, students may take only one of them.

 Graduation Writing Requirement

 In addition to the required curriculum and the mandatory course in legal ethics, all students must satisfy the upper class writing requirement prior to graduation.
 Students may meet the graduation writing requirement by completing a piece of work including critical analysis of a legal question and which may include professional papers such as pleadings which are the consequence of analytic work.
 Normally, the work will be at least 25 doubled-spaced typed pages, and must be completed one semester prior to graduation (unless prior permission to do it during the last semester has been obtained from Dean Rothman).
 Some examples of ways to meet this requirement are:

-Submission of a paper of sufficient length and depth in an upper level course or seminar,
+Submission of a paper of sufficient length and depth in an upper level course or seminar;

-Completion of one full semester in any Rutgers School of Law–Newark clinic,
+Completion of one full semester in any Rutgers School of Law–Newark clinic;

-Completion of the Appellate Advocacy course,
+Completion of the Appellate Advocacy course; and

 Submission of a substantial scholarly paper completed in a supervised independent research enterprise.
 N.B.: You may not use credits earned in Judicial Externships, or as a Research or Teaching Assistant to meet the graduation writing requirement.

 The faculty member who certifies a paper as satisfying this requirement must be satisfied that the paper is of adequate quality, and may find the paper inadequate for certification even if the student received a passing grade on the paper.
 For Appellate Advocacy and clinics, no separate paper need be written, but the academic requirements of the individual course or clinics must be met.

 Skills Courses Requirement